 More than $650,000 in funding has been released to support Minnesota biomedical research projects through six Clinical and Translational Science Institute (CTSI) programs designed to help U of M faculty prepare and implement studies, help build junior investigator and trainee research careers, and address important health issues.

-New to the AHC?
+New to the Health Sciences?

 Stay informed through this archive of updates on the University's clinical partnerships.